ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Mode-aware initialization via Model Merging

 \section{Mode-aware initialization via Model Merging}

-As described in section\ref{sec:method}, optimizing Eq. \ref{equ:okd} in practice faces a "cold-start" challenge.
-To mitigate this misalignment, we proposed using model merging as initialization of the student model.
+As described in Sec.~\ref{sec:exploitation}, optimizing Eq. \ref{equ:okd} in practice faces a "cold-start" challenge.
+To mitigate this misalignment, we proposed using model merging as an initialization of the student model.

-Model merge act as a simple linear combination of model parameters.
+Model merging acts as a simple linear combination of model parameters.
 Numerous methods have been proposed, we use average merging~\citep{wortsman2022modelsoupsaveragingweights} here for simplicity.
 This process can be defined as follows:

-We compared the merged model and the final policy model of sequentially multi-stage RL stage as initialization, since only the two models have been trained under all reasoning modes.
-We first use Accmulated Misalignment Rate(AMR), which depicted whether the top-1 token probability is same between two models, greatly consistent with on-policy distillation process, for a intuitive behavioral visualization.
-Defined as:
+We compare two initialization strategies: the merged model and the final-stage policy from sequential multi-stage RL, as these are the only models trained under all reasoning modes.

+We first use the Accumulated Misalignment Rate (AMR), which measures whether the top-1 token probabilities differ between two models.
+This metric aligns naturally with the on-policy distillation process and provides an intuitive visualization of behavioral differences.
+Specifically, let $a_t = \arg\max \pi(o_t|q, o_{<t})$ and $\hat{a}_t = \arg\max \pi_{\theta_k}(o_t|q, o_{<t})$.
+The AMR is defined as: